gtk-rs/gtk4-rs/book/src/gobject_signals.md

 ```

 The `signal` method is responsible for defining a set of signals.
-We only create a single signal named "max-number-reached".
+In our case, we only create a single signal named "max-number-reached".
 When emitted, it sends a single `i32` value and expects nothing in return.

+We want the signal to be emitted, whenever `number` reaches `MAX_NUMBER`.
+Together with the signal we send the value `number` currently holds.
+After we did that, we set `number` back to 0.

 <span class="filename">Filename: src/main.rs</span>